 Master of Science in Electrical and Computer Engineering

-This flexible program empowers you to choose from courses in the computer, electrical and industrial engineering fields, including communications, control systems, digital systems, software engineering, power and energy systems and mathematics.
+Purdue University Northwest’s flexible electrical and computer engineering master’s program empowers you to choose from courses in the computer, electrical and industrial engineering fields, including communications, control systems, digital systems, software engineering, power and energy systems and mathematics.

 The engineering departments offer a strong interdisciplinary program.
 All graduate faculty members have Ph.D. degrees from major universities and are active in research.

 Electrical and Computer Engineering Master's Degree Program Curriculum

 The student may elect courses in several engineering disciplines or strong options in a few disciplines.
 Both thesis and non-thesis programs can be arranged.

 Broaden your understanding of engineering with an array of advanced courses

 Deepen your expertise with advanced projects and coursework.

 - ECE 56900 – Introduction To Robotic Systems

 Electrical and Computer Engineering Master's Degree Program Highlights